hyperlane-xyz/hyperlane-registry/.changeset/violet-lobsters-march.md

 '@hyperlane-xyz/registry': minor
 ---

-Deploy to alephzeroevmtestnet, redeploy to arcadiatestnet.
+Deploy to alephzeroevmtestnet and inksepolia, redeploy to arcadiatestnet.